Normal processing time

 If you plan on being in Denmark for longer than three months, or six months if you will be seeking employment, you need to apply for an EU residence document.
 If you have a residence document, you may remain in Denmark indefinitely, provided you meet the conditions for your grounds for residence.
 There is no date of expiry for residence documents.

-If you are a third-country citizen and accompanying family member to a Danish citizen under EU rules, you have the right to stay in Denmark while we process your application.
-If you have received a residence card, it will be valid for as long you meet the conditions for your grounds for residence.
+If you are a third-country citizen and accompanying family member to a Danish citizen under the EU regulations, you have the right to stay in Denmark while we process your application.
+If you have received a residence card, it will be valid for as long as you meet the conditions for your grounds for residence.
 There will be an expiry date on your residence card, but your EU right of residence will be terminated if you no longer have grounds for residence in Denmark.
 Regardless of your situation, you must apply for an extension of your residence card when it expires.

-Read more about permanent residence here
+Read about permanent residence

 What happens if I no longer meet the requirements?